 CBD causes an indirect effect on the endocannabinoid system.
 Cannabidiol has no strong affinity for the receptors but may inhibit Fatty Acid Amide Hydrolase (FAAH).
 Such inhibition makes the body produce more endocannabinoids such as anandamide, which is important for the neural generation.
 CBD can also suppress the harmful effect of tetrahydrocannabinol (THC), a psychoactive compound that may be present in the same plant.

-CBD products are on the way to legalisation worldwide.
+are on the way to legalisation worldwide.
 In the US, CBD is legal to use under the 2018 Farm Bill, and in the UK, CBD products are entirely legitimate.
 However, in some countries, CBD is still prohibited.
+If you would like to learn more about the current UK laws, please read our comprehensive guide to CBD laws in the UK

 The Coronavirus / COVID-19 Panic